CZ-NIC/knot-resolver/modules/policy/README.rst

 -------------------------------------------
 .. function:: TLS_FORWARD( { {ip_address, authentication}, [...] } )

-   Same as :func:`FORWARD` but send query over DNS-over-TLS protocol (encrypted).
+   Same as :func:`policy.FORWARD` but send query over DNS-over-TLS protocol (encrypted).
    Each target IP address needs explicit configuration how to validate TLS certificate so each IP address is configured by pair:
    ``{ip_address, authentication}``.
 See sections below for more details.